Afghanistan Defamation Laws: An Introduction

 Unlike many Western nations, Afghanistan defamation law is not a civil legal matter.
 Instead, the Middle Eastern country outlines defamation definitions and provisions in its criminal code.

 Afghanistan Penal Code On Defamation

-Individuals found guilty of “attributing” an untrue statement about another in a “public” manner can be fined between 10,000 and 20,000 Afghanis (Afghanistan “dollars”) and/or be sentenced to a short imprisonment of “not less than three months.”
+Individuals found guilty of “attributing” an untrue statement about another person in a “public” manner can be fined between 10,000 and 20,000 Afghanis (Afghanistan “dollars”) and/or be sentenced to an imprisonment of “not less than three months.”

-Sentenced To Death For Religious Defamation
+Afghanistan Defamation: Sentenced To Death For Religious Reasons

-However, in the year 2009 in Afghanistan, the Fatwa department of the Afghani Supreme Court recommended that two journalists, “Aftab” editor-in-chief Mer-hossin Mahdaw and Ali Raza Payam, be executed for publishing a cartoon depicting a monkey evolving into a man slumped over a computer screen with the words, “Government plus religion equals cruelty.”
+In 2009, the Fatwa department of the Afghani Supreme Court recommended that two journalists, “Aftab” editor-in-chief Mer-hossin Mahdaw and Ali Raza Payam, be executed for publishing a cartoon depicting a monkey evolving into a man slumped over a computer screen with the words, “Government plus religion equals cruelty.”
 The piece was deemed blasphemous because it showed humans evolving from apes.
 In its ruling, the Court stated, “The Islamic Transitional Government of Afghanistan is obliged to give the death penalty to the people who have abused or made fun of Islam…”

 To read more about Afghanistan defamation law, visit the links provided in the sidebar.